LolyxMoon/N.OVA/README.md

 We extend our gratitude to the following organizations and projects:

+- **Solana Foundation & Colosseum** for hosting the Breakout Hackathon 2025 and providing world-class blockchain infrastructure
-- Groq for providing ultra-fast LLM inference infrastructure
+- **Groq** for providing ultra-fast LLM inference infrastructure
-- LazorKit for pioneering passkey-based wallet technology
+- **LazorKit** for pioneering passkey-based wallet technology
-- Replicate for accessible AI model deployment
+- **Replicate** for accessible AI model deployment
-- Solana Foundation for blockchain infrastructure and developer resources
-- Helius for comprehensive blockchain data APIs
+- **Helius** for comprehensive blockchain data APIs
+- **Supabase** for database and authentication services

 ---